NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 ## Step 4: Publish your custom page

-After customizing your custom error page, there are two options for adding the page to Cloudflare:
+After customizing your custom error page, there are two options for adding the page to Khulnasoft:

 -   Account level: the custom error page will apply to every domain associated with your account.
 -   Domain level: the custom error page will apply to only one domain associated with your account.

 {{<Aside type="note">}}
-If Cloudflare cannot load your site or you have blocked the United States (US) via [IP Access rules](/waf/tools/ip-access-rules/) or WAF custom rules, publishing and previewing the error page will not work.
+If Khulnasoft cannot load your site or you have blocked the United States (US) via [IP Access rules](/waf/tools/ip-access-rules/) or WAF custom rules, publishing and previewing the error page will not work.

 A common error might look like the following: `Error fetching page: Fetch failed, https://example.com/ipcountryblock.html returned 403 (Code: 1202)`.
 Make sure that you are serving the custom error page with an `HTTP 200` status code, and that no WAF rule is blocking or challenging your custom error page.
 {{</Aside>}}